 Fearnside, P.M.
-1999c.
+1999b.
 Forests and global warming mitigation in Brazil: Opportunities in the Brazilian forest sector for responses to global warming under the "Clean Development Mechanism."
-Biomass and Bioenergy (in press).
+Biomass and Bioenergy 16(3): 171-189.

 Fearnside, P.M. nd.
 Fragile soils and deforestation impacts: The rationale for environmental services of standing forest as a development paradigm in Amazonia.
 In: D. Posey (ed.)
-Human Impacts on the Environments of Brazilian Amazonia: Does Traditional Knowledge have a Role in the Future of the Region? (forthcoming).
+Human Impacts on the Environments of Brazilian Amazonia: Does Traditional Knowledge have a Role in the Future of the Region?
+Columbia University Press, New York, U.S.A. (forthcoming).